ProBeat: The TikTok acquisition is not going to happen

 When I wrote about the forced TikTok acquisition last month, I spelled out what everyone wants.
 The Trump administration wants trouble for TikTok (and China), Microsoft wants TikTok’s data (and algorithm), and parent company ByteDance wants to be in charge of its own destiny (and revenues).
 Oracle has since waded in as a potential acquirer (which makes even less sense than Microsoft as the buyer) and China is starting to throw its weight around.
 Plenty has happened, and yet we’re no closer to a resolution before U.S. President Donald Trump’s September 15 sell-by deadline.
 A month ago, I didn’t think Microsoft would acquire TikTok.
 Now I don’t think we’ll see a TikTok acquisition at all.

 I’m not saying this because CNBC reported a deal would be announced last week and then nothing happened.
 Nor am I reading too much into this week’s reports: The Wall Street Journal says ByteDance is talking with the Trump administration about avoiding a sale of its U.S. TikTok operations, while Bloomberg says ByteDance is probably going to miss the deadline.
 (Update at 10:50 a.m.
-Pacific: Reuters says China prefers TikTok shutting down in the U.S. over a forced sale.)
+Pacific: Reuters says China prefers TikTok shutting down in the U.S. instead of a forced sale.)

 To me, all of these reports merely indicate that the reasons against a deal keep mounting.
 Meanwhile, the arguments for a deal were never there to begin with — they were artificially imposed.
 Putting aside the fact that forcing foreign businesses to sell their most prized possession is inherently problematic, here are the obstacles discouraging a TikTok acquisition.